srikarg89/TyperacerBot/README.md

 and switch back to the typeracer screen within two seconds of running the code.
 You can change this delay by changing the DELAY variable in [bot.py](bot.py).

 ### High score
 My high score so far is 267, let me know if you do better!
-Shoot me an email at srikarg89@gmail.com.